 Aladdin of Arabian Nights fame secured an old battered copper lamp of magical powers.
 By its aid he built himself a magnificent palace, acquired great wealth and became the son-in-law of the King.
 A wicked magician determined to secure possession of the wonderful lamp.
 With a supply of ordinary but new, highly polished lamps, he approached the palace, offering “new lamps for old.”
 Aladdin’s wife, who knew nothing of the uncommon properties of the old lamp, gladly exchanged it for a new one.
 Then Aladdin’s troubles began.
 Palace, wealth, and station vanished overnight.
 This ancient tale is being retold in our modern times.
 Almost every day someone, usually honest enough, offers a new belief or thought, burnished and bright with newness, to replace convictions that we have long held and which have well maintained us. … A careless exchange may result in loss or fearful consequences.
 (In Search of Truth: Comments on the Gospel and Modern Thought)

-Elder Marion D. Hanks, Of the Presidency of the First Council of the Seventy, shared similar cautions:
+Elder Marion D. Hanks, Of the Presidency of the First Council of the Seventy, shared a similar caution:

 Most young people know the story of Aladdin, how his precious lamp was traded for a more glittery, shiny one which seemed at the moment very desirable and attractive but which turned out to be worthless and useless.
 The villain of the story was a scheming man who knew the value of the old lamp, and who with evil purpose acquired it by sounding the enticing cry: “New lamps for old.”
 The tragic figure of the account was Mrs. Aladdin, who had not learned the worth of the priceless light and who traded it for something which appeared desirable but was actually cheap and shoddy and unsatisfying.